Matthew-Hurrell/viva-la-nacho/README.md

 ### My Recipes

 The purpose of the my recipes page is to display a list of the recipes that the current user has posted and is the author of.
-This list contains published and unpublished recipes and is only visible to the current logged in user.
+This list contains published and unpublished recipes and is only visible to the current logged-in user.
 This page is not present in the navigation bars to non logged in users and can't be navigated to using the site navigation.
 The user can use the my recipes page to keep track of their recipes easily in one place.
 They can freely edit and delete any of their recipes from this page.

 ![My Recipes](readme/assets/images/my-recipes.png)